View Lee Gore's Obituary on SunHerald.com and share memories

 Lee Gore

-Lee Gore, 66, of Hattiesburg, died at home on Saturday, April 4, 2020.
+A celebration of life will be held at a later date for Mr. Lee Gore, 66, of Hattiesburg, who died at home on Saturday, April 4, 2020.
 He was born in Marks, Mississippi on July 29, 1953, to Ney McKinley Gore, Jr. and Robbie Lee Gore.
 Lee graduated from Marks High School, and received his undergraduate degree from The University of Southern Mississippi.
 He graduated from The University of Mississippi School of Law and was admitted to practice in 1978.

 He was in private practice for a number of years before joining the faculty at Southern Miss, where he received a Master's of Public Accounting.